Skip to content

 A Braze push campaign showing you can add your own user ID as a test recipient to test your push notification.

-If you have another Firebase Messaging Service you would also like to use, you can also specify a fallback Firebase Messaging Service to call if your application receives a push that isn’t from Braze.
+If you want to use an additional Firebase Messaging Service (FMS), you can specify a fallback FMS to call if your application receives a push that isn’t from Braze.
+For example:

 1